nicolasberube/Arzette_Randomizer/arzette/en_Arzette.md

     - The right pillar on the Beach for the Key to Tork's cabin can be access by a well timed jump from the front of Tork's cabin, with the Speedy Shoes
     - The Hills Bonus (the one where you start in the middle and need the double jump to get out to hit the targets) can be completed with either the Fatal Flute, or by hitting one target at a time from the middle with perfect accuracy and some luck with the target spawn timing

-- The NPC's head icons are there to represent their inventory upgrade rewards

-Here are the acronym for the keys
-- FT: Faramore Town
-- DF: Durridin Forest
-- AD: Anju Desert
-- CC: Creece Canyon
-- NS: Norin Swamp
-- CH: Chillinax Peaks
-- BC: Boanjale Crypts
-- BB: Badonc Beach
-- RR: Ryha River
-- LH: Lichen Hills
-- FF: Fort Findula
-- DC: Dennys Castle

 ## Randomizer info

-- If you cannot find a certain spawner (NPC or Bonus Scroll), use the /get_logical_path command followed by the location name to find in which level the spawner is.
+- Universal Tracker will list as collectable the items that spawn from others (quest items from NPCs and Bonus Scroll Rewards).
+You *will* need to remember where that spawner is, since the spawner (the NPC of the Bonus Scroll) location can be randomized.
+If you cannot find a certain spawner (NPC or Bonus Scroll), use the `/get_logical_path` command followed by the location name to find in which level the spawner is.

 - Universal Tracker will assume that every local item (except for beacons) are already collected.
 This will matter if you did not randomize the Hills Key, then as soon as you have access to the Music Shrine, Universal Tracker will list the location inside the Hills barn as collectable.

-- Universal Tracker will list as collectable the items that spawn from others (quest items from NPCs and Bonus Scroll Rewards).
-You *will* need to remember where that spawner is, since the spawner (the NPC of the Bonus Scroll) location can be randomized.

 - You cannot randomize barrier types without also randomizing the coins location.
 This is because randomizing barrier types makes the Crypts coin location inaccessible (that particular barrier can only be broken by the flute and cannot be punched or hit).